Sunday, 12 February 2023

 Snow dusted our balconies and outside decks - very pretty

-The weather was a little challenging (which is normal for this area) so the captain aborted that plan and sailed as close as he dared (we were sailing in an tough icebreaker and yet the captain was extremely conservative).
-Of course that didn’t give us much of a look but we did see some shadowy forms in the distance as well as some gigantic iceberg.
+The weather was a little (a lot) challenging (which is normal for this area) so the captain aborted that plan and sailed as close as he dared (at least 3-4km - we were sailing in a tough icebreaker and yet the captain was extremely conservative).
+Of course that didn’t give us much of a look but we did see some shadowy forms in the distance as well as some gigantic icebergs.
+The weather as wild and the seas high waves crashed over the bow sending spray as high as the Bridge.
+It was quite rough but so thrilling holding tight to the railing on the Bridge as the ship bucked and dived into the waves.

-We watch the wave crashing over this iceberg - it was mesmerising.
+We watch the waves crashing over this iceberg - it was mesmerising.

 It was thrilling being on the bridge crashing through these mighty waves.